 What works best?

-Marriott Careers’ Facebook page, featuring its ‘Wunderlust’ podcast series and interviews with its Chief Human Resources Officer David Rodriguez, had the most engagement of 2,250 posts analysed.
+Marriott Careers’ Facebook page, featuring its ‘Wunderlust’ podcast series and interviews with its Chief Human Resources Officer David Rodriguez, had the most engagement of 2,250 posts analyzed.
 In particular, two posts on workplace wellbeing made up 7% of total engagement, 40 times more engagement than their average post.

 Whilst Twitter saw the most posts on the topic of wellbeing in the workplace, Facebook posts engaged with audiences the best, with that platform contributing 82% of total engagement.
 Photos and posts with links had the most success, whatever the platform.